 Photo Friend is a no-frills exposure/depth-of-field calculator app, for photographers and movie makers that know their way.
-The app works as a light meter by using the phone camera, or the light sensor when available.
+The app works as a light meter by using the phone camera and the light sensor.

 The exposure calculator is easy and intuitive.
 No typing, no configuration needed.
 Just slide each gauge to the desired value.
 The other gauges move to make a good exposure.

 The shutter, ISO and aperture gauges move to complement each other.
 The app remembers the gauges moved recently e.g. if you move aperture, then ISO, then aperture again, the app "learns" that ISO and aperture should be left where you want them, and shutter will move to complete the exposure.

 The EV gauge never moves by itself; either you move it directly, or use the light meters.

 You can 'lock' ISO, aperture or shutter by tapping three times in rapid succession.
 The gauge is not actually locked, it just stays put when other gauges are moved.
 This is useful for e.g. analog photography.
 To 'unlock' a gauge, just tap three times again.

 The calculator estimates depth-of-field (DoF) too.
 Just dial the aperture, the focal length and the subject distance.
 Note that "hyp" stands for "hyperfocal distance".